 POST - DOCTORAL SCHOLAR

 Graduated with a PhD from Harvard University, working with Fiery Cushman.
 Justin's research focuses on the ways in which humans regulate each others' behavior.
 In particular, his research has focused on how humans use punishment to change others' behavior, and how this adaptive purpose has shaped the processes underlying punishment.
 In tackling this question, Justin has employed online, in-lab, developmental and neuroimaging studies.
 During his postdoc, Justin will apply this same approach to understanding how humans make partner choice decisions.
-You can find more information on his research here.

 POST - DOCTORAL SCHOLAR

 Dorsa is an evolutionary anthropologist interested in the plasticity of human behavior across diverse contexts.
 She received her B.S. in Anthropology from UCLA, and her Ph.D. in Anthropology from Yale University.
 Her research adopts a cross-cultural and developmental perspective to explore the role of the local environment in adaptively shaping behavior and preferences.
 Currently, she is investigating cross-cultural variation in the development of risk & time preferences, early life socioeconomic effects on behavior, and the role of scarcity in cognitive development.
-You can find more information on her research here.

 Post - Doctoral Scholar